Friday, June 05, 2020

 in myself at such a young age.

-I felt smart and valued and loved by my big brother.
+I felt smart, valued, and loved by my big brother.

 *Stay tuned for the story of when Topher made me